MakeSchool-Tutorials/Make-Chat-Tutorial/P03-Join-The-Chat/content.md

 ---
-title: Give users an identity
+title: "Give Users an Identity"
-slug: Join-the-chat
+slug: join-the-chat
 ---

 ## Zen and the Art of Socket Maintenance